SunguckLee/sungucklee.github.com/temp.md

    ==> clean all s2/*.o s2/*.so recursively, and rebuild s2 library (libs2.so)

-- Data truncation: Out of range value for column 's2cellid' at row 1 -- // Warning
-     -- // s2cell UDF return SIGNED BIGINT (Because MySQL UDF doesn't support return type of UNSIGNED BIGINT) -- // Normally, GPS locations located in korea are no problem (Because these are not affected sign bit of BIGINT, e.g. not so big)
-     -- // But sometimes, GPS of smartphone return invalid gps location, -- // For this reason, you need to casting BIGINT to BIGINT UNSINGED for the safety -- //     e.g.) SELECT cast(s2cell(40.6891242,-89.5900406) as unsigned);
+- Data truncation: Out of range value for column 's2cellid' at row 1 -- // s2cell UDF return SIGNED BIGINT (Because MySQL UDF doesn't support return type of UNSIGNED BIGINT) -- // But sometimes, GPS of smartphone return invalid gps location, -- // For this reason, you need to casting BIGINT to BIGINT UNSINGED for the safety -- //     e.g.) SELECT cast(s2cell(40.6891242,-89.5900406) as unsigned);